Supreme Court hears Biden administration defense of abortion pill access | Law-Order

 Supreme Court hears Biden administration defense of abortion pill access

+The U.S. Supreme Court on Tuesday heard arguments on whether to restrict access to the abortion pill as President Joe Biden's administration fights to maintain broad access to the medication in a major case that thrusts reproductive rights back on the agenda of the justices in a presidential election year.

-The U.S. Supreme Court on Tuesday began hearing arguments on whether to restrict access to the abortion pill as President Joe Biden's administration fights to maintain broad access to the medication in a major case that thrusts reproductive rights back on the agenda of the justices in a presidential election year.
+The U.S. Supreme Court on Tuesday heard arguments on whether to restrict access to the abortion pill as President Joe Biden's administration fights to maintain broad access to the medication in a major case that thrusts reproductive rights back on the agenda of the justices in a presidential election year.
 The Biden administration has appealed a lower court's ruling that would limit how the medication, called mifepristone, is prescribed and distributed.
 Four medical associations and four doctors who oppose abortion brought the challenge to mifepristone in Texas.
+The arguments were ongoing.

 Prelogar told the justices that the FDA's actions were lawful.
 "The agency relied on dozens of studies involving tens of thousands of women.
 Respondents don't identify any evidence that the agency overlooked.
 They just disagree with the agency's analysis of the data before it.
 But that doesn't provide a license to authorize judicial second-guessing of the agency's expert judgments," Prelogar said.